 Note that bone conduction headphones are relatively new and are not produced by major headphone manufacturers (yet).
-Aftershokz is the first company to specialize in higher-end bone conduction headphones and we’ll starts our list of examples with their Titanium model.
+Aftershokz is the first company to specialize in higher-end bone conduction headphones, and we'll start our list of examples with their Titanium model.

-The Aftershokz Titanium (link to check the price on Amazon) is a Bluetooth wireless bone conduction headphone with excellent wearability; 6-Hour battery life; IP55 dust/water resistance, and dual noise-cancelling mics for telephony.
+The Aftershokz Titanium is a Bluetooth wireless bone conduction headphone with excellent wearability, 6-Hour battery life, IP55 dust/water resistance, and dual noise-cancelling mics for telephony.

 - Frequency response: 20 Hz ~ 20,000 Hz